Different uses for voting

 Eras in Democracy

 A district with only one rep tends to develop only two big parties.
+Only their candidates have good chances.
 So the voters get only two real candidates; that is a very limited choice.4

-A few of the voters who do get some choice can make a council swerve from side to side.
+A few of the few voters who do get some choice can make a council swerve from side to side.
 Its majority (dark blue in this picture) sets all policies and budgets.
-This is another battle of winner takes all.
+Hopes and fears of sudden policy flips polarize politics.
+Each battle is brutal because the winner takes all.

 Typical Council Elected By Plurality Rule

 It elects several reps from each election district.
 It gives a group that earns, say 20% of the votes, 20% of the council seats.
 Thus PR delivers fair shares of representation.6 (In the USA, this is sometimes called “Fair Representation”.)

 So the side with the most seats (blue and black) forms the ruling majority; then it enacts policies skewed toward its side.

 Typical Council Elected By Proportional Representation

 Many voters in the winners' wide base of support won't want narrow centrist policies.
 They‘ll likely want policies to combine the best suggestions from all groups.

 Ensemble Elected By Central And Proportional Rules

-A compromise policy tries to negotiate rival plans.
-But contrary plans forced together often work poorly, and so does the average of rival plans.
+A compromise policy tries to negotiate all ideas.
+But contrary ideas forced together often work poorly.

 A balanced policy blends compatible ideas from all sides.
 This process needs advocates for diverse ideas.
-And more than that, it needs independent moderators, who have power if they succeed as swing voters.
+And more than that, it needs independent moderators, These swing-voting reps can please their wide base of support by building moderate majorities in the council.

 Old tally rules often skew results and hurt a democracy.

 An ensemble is inclusive; yet it is centered and decisive.

 — to help make its actions popular, yet stable and quick.

 Throughout this primer, we're going to show political positions in this compelling graphical way.